jgagne/typography-2-fa-17/04-details-summary.md

 `20 points`

+Format, layout, and production.

-- [ ] Multi cut sheet, 13″ × 19″ or larger, double-sided, folded ([bone folder](https://en.wikipedia.org/wiki/Bone_folder)), saddle-stapled (booklet), full-color CMYK. `#options`
+- [ ] Multi-sheet, 13″ × 19″ or larger, double-sided, folded ([bone folder](https://en.wikipedia.org/wiki/Bone_folder)), saddle-stapled (booklet), full-color CMYK. `#output` `#options`
   - Color laser photocopier/printer @ local/nearest print shop
-    -  Printing without a bleed: 13″ × 19″ is often the maximum cut sheet paper size for printing through the manual bypass tray of a production color photocopier/printer
+    -  Printing without a bleed: 13″ × 19″ is the maximum paper size when printing through the manual bypass tray of most production color photocopiers/printers
     - Print with a bleed bleed: 13″ × 19″ is the max paper size, but the max printing size, including bleed, is 12.5″ × 18.5″ with a final trim size of 12″ × 18″
     - Consider avoiding bleeds for a maximum paper size
   - Broadsheet and tabloid newsprint printing
     - [Newspaper Club](https://www.newspaperclub.com/choose)
   - Magazine Print-On-Demand (POD) vendors
     - [PrintNinja](http://www.printninja.com/pricing/magazines)
+- [ ] InDesign character and paragraph styles must have accurate content-based names and associated class names for HTML/CSS `#semantic`
+- [ ] Strict usage of style guide for color, typography, imagery, and navigation/links coherency and consistency
 - [ ] Design for all screen sizes, small (mobile first) to wide (laptop/desktop and print) `#responsive`
-- [ ] Single-column layout for small screens and multi-column layout, *only if the content decides*, for laptop/desktop and print `#keepitsimple`
+  -  Single-column layout for small screens and multi-column content-out layout, *let the content decide*, for wider screens (tablet/laptop/desktop) and print `#keepitsimple`
-- [ ]

 ### Typography